CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 Next, connect the Azure AI services resource you provisioned above to Vision Studio.

-1. Right click on  [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true) link, select **Copy link** from the context menu, then paste it into a new tab to access the Vision Studio.
+1. Right-click on the [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true) link, select **Copy link** from the context menu, then paste it into a new tab to access the Vision Studio.

-1. **Sign in** with your account and make sure you are using the same directory as the one where you have created your Azure AI services resource. if you receive a pop-up to select the resource please click on the **X** icon to close the popup.
+1. **Sign in** with your account and make sure you are using the same directory as the one where you have created your Azure AI services resource. if you receive a pop-up to select the resource, please click on the **X** icon to close the pop-up.

     ![](./media/ai900m5-4.png)